kubernetes/kubernetes/docs/getting-started-guides/docker.md

 This actually runs the kubelet, which in turn runs a [pod](../user-guide/pods.md) that contains the other master components.

+** **SECURITY WARNING** ** services exposed via Kubernetes using Hypercube are available on the host node's public network interface / IP address.
+Because of this, this guide is not suitable for any host node/server that is directly internet accessible.
+Refer to [#21735](https://github.com/kubernetes/kubernetes/issues/21735) for addtional info.

 ### Download `kubectl`

 At this point you should have a running Kubernetes cluster.
 You can test this